 On the confluence of Kali Sindh and Ahu river between South Rajasthan and Malwa, this Gagaron fort was built by Dod Raj King Bhijaldev, later on, this fort, Khichi Rajputs ruled.
-The Gargon fort is surrounded by river, trench and hills all around.
+The Gargon fort is surrounded by rivers, trenches, and hills all around.

 This fort stands on the ground without any foundation, in this are three parquota in the fort, whereas the other fort in Rajasthan has two per quota only.
 Two entrances in the Gagron fort are open on a hill and the second open on the side of the river.

 Allauddin Khilji invaded the fort in the thirteenth century which King Jait Singh Khichi had failed.
 From 1338 to 1368, Raja Pratap Rao ruled Gagrone and made it a supplementary principality.
 After becoming a Sanyasi, he was called to King Sant Pipa. in the Dwarka of Gujarat today the monastery of his name is.

 By the middle of the fourteenth century, the Gagron fort had become a prosperous principality, because of this, the Muslim intruder ruler of Malwa got the eye on this fort.
 In 1423, Hoshang Shah surrounded the fort with thirty thousand army and several other rich kings together.

 Being surrounded by stronghold water, Hoshangshah could not enter the fort and camped outside the fort.
 At the time of the crisis, the entire town used to take shelter in the Gagron fort, as it was the proper storage place for water and grains, in spite of the invasions of Hoosseha, the town dwellers remained safe in the fort for many months.